bootdotdev/blog/content/news/python-track-announcement.md

   - "news"
 ---

-We recently took a look at our course curriculum and felt that our current Big-O Algorithms course, written in Go, would be better served if it covered Python instead.
+We recently took a look at our course curriculum and felt that our current Learn Algorithms course, written in Go, would be better served if it covered Python instead.
 After much deliberation, we decided to rewrite the course, and we're super excited to have now released the course in Python!

 ...This led to a larger conversation on how we can help people who don't want an entire computer science syllabus, and who want more targeted learning -- such as a more in-depth journey through Python.